History Through Rose Coloured Glasses

-Of the remaining all male 96 Muslim luminaries worthy of mention, only fifteen could be said to have made their substantial contribution in the physical and social sciences.
+Of the remaining all male 96 Muslim luminaries worthy of mention, only fifteen could be said to have made often substantial contributions in the physical and social sciences.

-Nearly all others of the top 100 greatest of them all are lauded for their military conquests and mostly pitiless subjugation of local populations e.g. #8 Khalid Ibn Al-Walid, or for their prodigious memories which allowed them to commit the entire Koran to memory and a plethora of sayings of the Prophet before their teens and dedicate the rest of their lives to refining Islamic dogma and theology and spreading the Word, often as an encouragement to slaughter the unbelievers and heretics e.g. # 26 Ibn Taymiyyah.
+Nearly all others of the top 100 are lauded for their military conquests and mostly pitiless subjugation of local populations e.g. #8 Khalid Ibn Al-Walid, or for their prodigious memories which allowed them to commit the entire Koran to memory and a plethora of sayings of the Prophet and dedicate their lives to refining dogma and spreading "it", often as an encouragement to slaughter the unbelievers and heretics e.g. # 26 Ibn Taymiyyah.

 In the modern era, the Muslims world, which constitutes 21 percent of the world’s population (2011), has produced only 10 Nobel Prize laureates, with only two in the physical sciences (1979 physics, 1999 chemistry).